Ripon railway station

-Ripon railway station was a railway station that served Ripon, North Yorkshire, England on the Leeds-Northallerton Line that ran between Harrogate and Northallerton.
+Ripon railway station was a railway station that served Ripon, North Yorkshire, England, on the Leeds-Northallerton Line that ran between Harrogate and Northallerton.
 The station opened to goods traffic from Thirsk in January 1848, and then to passengers in June of the same year.
 Passenger workings to the south to Wormald Green and beyond did not start until September 1848.
-The station was closed to passengers in 1967, and then closed completely in 1969.
+The station closed to passengers in 1967, and then closed completely in 1969.

 History

 The station was officially opened to passengers by the Leeds and Thirsk Railway on 1 June 1848, though an inaugural service had travelled along the line between Thirsk and Ripon the day before (31 May 1848).
 Goods traffic had been travelling along the line into Ripon since 5 January 1848.
 Initially traffic only came from the north; the land south of the River Ure proved difficult terrain to build a railway on, so the station was opened on the north bank of the river as a way to create income from passengers and offset the cost of building the railway.
 The section south of the station across Ure Viaduct and onto Wormald Green opened in September 1848.

 The original Leeds and Thirsk Railway station was largely wooden, and in 1854, a new station was constructed at a cost of £3,840.
 The foundation stone for the station buildings was laid on 18 September 1854 by Mrs. A. B. Patience, wife of the station master.
 The station was located in an area called Ure Bank, 1 mi north of Ripon city centre.

 Ripon station was 11.5 mi north of Harrogate railway station, and 3 mi 5 chain south of Melmerby railway station, where the line diverged to Masham, Thirsk and Northallerton.
 The station had two platforms, with the main building on the down side (northbound), a loading dock, goods shed, timber dock, turntable, and a water column in both the up and down directions. the Railway Clearing House handbook of stations from 1904, states that the station was able to handle general goods, cattle, horses, parcels and passengers, and was equipped with a 5 tonne crane.

 On 11 August 1866 Prince Edward and Princess Alexandra arrived at the station for a short visit to Studley Royal.
 They returned the day afterwards to catch the Royal Train to Barnard Castle.
 The prince and princess returned to Ripon in July 1885 and stayed over again at Studley Royal.

 It was taken over by the North Eastern Railway, which became part of the London and North Eastern Railway during the Grouping of 1923.
 The line then passed on to the Eastern Region of British Railways on nationalisation in 1948.
 It was closed by the British Railways Board to passenger trains in March 1967, and freight trains in September 1969, as part of the Beeching Axe.